nikita-volynets/Data-learn-homework/Module 3/README.md

 #### 3.3.2 Listing

+Full information about listings

-* Leave only useful fields with additional details about listings that we would like to use in our analysis:
+Leave only useful fields with additional details about listings that we would like to use in our analysis:
 **id, listing_url, picture_url, accomodates, bathrooms, bedrooms, beds, square_feet, price, weekly_price, monthly_price**
 * Fields **square_feet, weekly_price and monthly_price** are not included due to big amount of null values (> 90%), it's not enough for analysis